-When metrics from BigAnimal are exported to third-party monitoring services, they're renamed according to the naming conventions of the target platform.
+When metrics from BigAnimal are exported to third-party monitoring services, they are renamed in accordance with the naming conventions of the target platform.

-The following table provides a mapping between BigAnimal metric names and the name that metric will be assigned when exported to a third-party service.
+The name below provides a mapping between BigAnimal metric names and the name that metric will be assigned when exported to a third-party services.